-We compensated each non-employee director for service on our Board of Directors during 2015 as follows:
+We compensated each non-employee director for service on our Board of Directors during 2016 as follows:

-- an annual cash retainer of \$90,000, paid in quarterly installments; - an additional annual cash retainer of \$20,000 for the chair of the Audit Committee (Mr. Moran), \$20,000 for the chair of the Compensation Committee (Mr. Schindler) and \$20,000 for the chair of the Governance and Nominating Committee (Mr. Johnson); - an additional annual cash retainer of \$5,000 for each member of the Audit Committee other than the chair (Mr. Griffin, Ms. Mathews, Mr. Moison and Mr. Singer); - an additional annual cash retainer of \$25,000 for the Lead Director (Mr. Nelson); - an annual grant of restricted stock units with a grant date fair value of approximately \$125,000 that vest on the one-year anniversary of the grant date and are payable upon vesting in shares of Hanesbrands common stock; and - reimbursement of customary expenses for attending Board, committee and stockholder meetings.
+- an annual cash retainer of \$95,000, paid in quarterly installments; - an additional annual cash retainer of \$20,000 for the chair of the Audit Committee (Mr. Moran), \$20,000 for the chair of the Compensation Committee (Mr. Schindler) and \$20,000 for the chair of the Governance and Nominating Committee (Mr. Johnson); - an additional annual cash retainer of \$5,000 for each member of the Audit Committee other than the chair (Mr. Griffin, Ms. Mathews, Mr. Moison and Mr. Singer); an additional annual cash retainer of \$25,000 for the Lead Director (Mr. Nelson); - an annual grant of restricted stock units with a grant date fair value of approximately \$130,000 that vest on the one-year anniversary of the grant date and are payable upon vesting in shares of Hanesbrands common stock; and - reimbursement of customary expenses for attending Board, committee and stockholder meetings.

-Directors who are also our employees (Mr. Noll) receive no additional compensation for serving as a director.
+Directors who are also our employees (Mr. Noll and Mr. Evans) receive no additional compensation for serving as a director.

-In December 2015, after reviewing information about the compensation paid to non-employee directors at our peer group companies (our peer group companies are discussed in "How the Compensation Committee uses Peer Groups" on page 33), the Compensation Committee recommended, and the Board of Directors approved, an increase in the annual cash retainer from \$90,000 to \$95,000 and an increase in the grant date fair value of the annual grant of restricted stock units from \$125,000 to \$130,000.
-No other changes were made to our non-employee director compensation for 2016.
-The annual grant of restricted stock units for 2016 was made on December 8, 2015 and is reflected in the non-employee directors' compensation for 2015.
+In December 2016, after reviewing information about the compensation paid to non-employee directors at our peer group companies (our peer group companies are discussed in "How the Compensation Committee uses Peer Groups" on 36), the Compensation Committee determined not to recommend any changes to our non-employee director compensation for 2017.
+The annual grant of restricted stock units for 2017 was made on December 13, 2016 and is reflected in the non-employee directors' compensation for 2016.